Get insider access

 Anker Soundcore Life Q30 Wireless

 The Audio-Technica ATH-M50xBT2 Wireless and the Anker Soundcore Life Q30 Wireless have different strengths, and you may prefer either pair.
 The Anker have an ANC feature and block out much more ambient sound, so they're more suitable for purposes like commuting.
-On the other hand, the Audio-Technica have longer battery life.
-Their sound profile is also much more neutral, which some may prefer to the Anker's bass-heavy sound, but you can customize both headphones' sound profiles in their companion app.
+On the other hand, the Audio-Technica have a longer battery life.
+Their sound profile is also much flatter, which some may prefer to the Anker's bass-heavy sound, but you can customize both headphones' sound profiles in their respective companion apps.

 Sony WH-1000XM3 Wireless